Quasi-Steady Model of a Pumping Kite Power System

 As shown in Fig.~\ref{fig:trajectory}, the retraction phase generally ends at an elevation angle that is substantially larger than the constant elevation angle $\beta_o$ of the traction phase.
 On the other hand, the tether force $F_{t,i}$ during retraction is much lower than the force $F_{t,o}$ during the traction phase.
 The objective of the transition phase is to fly the kite back to the lower angle $\beta_o$ and to safely increase the force in the tether to $F_{t,o}$.

-To initiate the transition flight manoeuvre at $t_A$ the aerodynamic coefficients are set to the values $C_{L,o}$ and $C_{D,o}$ of the traction phase.
+To initiate the transition flight manoeuvre at $t_A$ the aerodynamic coefficients are set to the values $C_{L,o}$ and $C_{D,o}$ of the traction phase, i.e. the kite is powered.
 At the same time the course angle is set to $\chi=0^\circ$, which means the kite is flying in a downward direction.
 The control algorithm generally aims to keep the tether at constant length, but takes corrective action to ensure that the tether tension stays within a limited range during the transition phase.

 Because the kite can overfly the ground station during the retraction phase the described flight manoeuvre can result in a sudden drop of the tether tension below the required minimum value for the kite to ensure a stable operation.
 In such situation the tether is reeled in further to restore the minimum tension.
 For the simulation and the operation of the real system the target force $F_{t,i}$ of the retraction phase is used as lower limit.
 As consequence, the parameter $r_{min}$ can only be regarded as a target value and the true minimum tether length can be less as a result of the described minimum tension requirement.